“In a crisis, you need that leader:’ Extraordinary Nurse Practitioner is an essential leader throughout COVID-19 and beyond

 Over these past months, when there has been so much concern and uncertainty, the clinical leadership of NPs like Palma has proven to be more valuable than ever.

-“The population at Pine Villa is medically fragile as well as potentially socially vulnerable, and residents live in close proximity within one another,” shares Kathryn.
+“The population at Pine Villa is medically fragile as well as potentially socially vulnerable, and residents live in close proximity within one another,” shared Kathryn.

-“Having a nursing leader like Palma embedded at embedded into Pine Villa with the right mix of clinical care and infection prevention and control knowledge is brilliant,” she added.
+“Having a nursing leader like Palma embedded at Pine Villa with the right mix of clinical care and infection prevention and control knowledge is brilliant,” she added.

 In the first wave of COVID-19, Pine Villa saw two separate outbreaks of the virus, but thanks to strong leadership and a rapid response early on, the spread was quickly contained, and no additional staff or residents were infected.

-“Everybody took the initiative to make sure they understood the virus well and knew how to work through it,” says Palma.
+“Everybody took the initiative to make sure they understood the virus well and knew how to work through it,” said Palma.